Updated: Mar 25, 2021

 While your child might have other items on their wish list, a payment toward their student loans for a birthday or holiday may be more helpful.
 Ask other family members if they are willing to do the same, which can help give your child extra funds to pay off their debt faster.

 Landing the right job is difficult for many recent graduates because they often don't have the contacts necessary to find stable careers in their chosen field.
-They don't know the insider that will get their résumé past the slush pile.
 One key piece of advice on paying off student loans can be to connect your child with professionals that can offer them a job to help build their early career.
 This allows them to earn an income that they can use to pay toward their loans.